jenshenrik/cletus/README.md

 ### How
-- Create a virtual environment to keep dependencies local to the project (optional). `python3 -m venv cletusenv`.
-Activate the environment. `source cletusenv/bin/activate`.
+- (Optional) Create a virtual environment `python3 -m venv cletusenv`.
+  Activate the environment `source cletusenv/bin/activate`.
+This step is optional, but recommended to keep dependencies local to the project.
-- Install dependencies. `pip install -r requirements.txt`.
+- Install dependencies `pip install -r requirements.txt`.
 - Run the game `python main.py`.

+If you skipped the virtual environment chances are you'll have to substitube `python` for `python3` and `pip` for `pip3` in the commands above.